Lillelid murders: Karen Howell

-Karen R. Howell, 17, was born on September 25, 1979, in Delaware, Ohio.
-Her family moved to Kentucky when she was 3 years old, and her early childhood was characterized by severely violent fights between her parents, until they divorced when she was 9 years old.
+Karen Renae Howell, 17, was born on September 25, 1979, in Delaware, Ohio.
+Her family moved to Kentucky when she was 3 years old, and her early childhood was characterized by constant fighting between her parents, until they divorced when she was 9 years old.
 She was recorded as having an IQ of 78, signifying "low" or "below average" intelligence.
-Howell claimed that she had been sexually abused between the ages of 5 and 10 by her paternal uncle and a cousin, and described herself as fearful of relationships.
+Howell revealed at the sentencing hearing that she had been sexually abused between the ages of 5 and 10 by her paternal uncle and a cousin (which they later admitted to authorities) and described herself as fearful of relationships.
 By the age of 13, she began mutilating herself.
 Howell lived with her mother until she was 14, and the relationship was stormy, as the two often fought.
-Howell had a history of resistance to rules and regulations, dysfunction in school, illegal drug usage, runaway behavior, and an interest in witchcraft, which began with a ouija board and "automatic writing".
+Howell had a history of struggling in school, illegal drug usage, runaway behavior, and an interest in witchcraft, which began with a ouija board and "automatic writing".
 Her mother discovered this, and brought in ministers who attempted to "cast out demons” from Howell.
 She also claimed that she had created "love spells" to get two boys to date her, and that she heard voices.

 Howell moved in with her father briefly after her first semester of high school, although her father had rarely communicated with her.
 After she left school, she moved back in with her father and worked on earning her GED.
 By her early teens, she had begun abusing various drugs, particularly LSD.
 She claimed to have had a bad trip where she "half-heartedly" tried to chew her friend's arm off, but otherwise had no history of violence nor a criminal record prior to the murders.
 Howell reported that she had attempted suicide four times in the past, twice by cutting her wrists and twice by overdosing on drugs.
 She had met Cornett and Risner at school.
-Howell was a minor at the time of the crime, and was saving up to buy a car by babysitting full-time.
+Like Bryant, Howell was also a minor at the time of the crime, and was saving up to buy a car by babysitting full-time.

 Howell was assigned David Leonard as her public defender.
 Leonard had never before worked a murder case.